Matrioshka/Matrioshka/README.md

 - 👀 I’m interested in science, technology, AI, and futurology.
 - 🌱 I’m currently learning spatial data stuff with sql server
 - 💞️ I’m looking to collaborate on documentaries about possible future directions in strong AI and it's ethical implications
-- 📫 How to reach me: twitter: @adam_ford youtube: http://youtube.com/TheRationalFuture
+- 📫 How to reach me: twitter: https://twitter.com/adam_ford youtube: http://youtube.com/TheRationalFuture

 <!---
 Matrioshka/Matrioshka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.